 - flip angles of less than 90°

-The flip angle is usually at or close to 90 degrees for a spin echo sequence but commonly varies over a range of about 10 to 80 degrees with gradient echo sequences.
-For the basic gradient echo sequence FLASH (figure 1) the larger tip angles give more T1 weighting to the image and the smaller tip angle give more T2 or actually T2* weighting to the images.
+The flip angle is usually at or close to 90 degrees for a spin-echo sequence but is less on gradient-echo sequences, commonly varying over a range of 10 to 80 degrees (usually denoted by α).
+For the basic GRE sequence FLASH, the larger flip angles give more T1 weighting to the image and the smaller flip angles give more T2, or actually T2* weighting, to the images.

-The gradient echo is generated by the frequency-encode gradient, except that it is used twice in succession, and in opposite directions: it is used in reverse at first to enforce transverse dephasement of spinning protons and then right after, it is used as a readout gradient (like in spin echo MRI) to re-align the dephased protons and hence acquire signal.
+The gradient echo is generated by the frequency-encode gradient, except that it is used twice in succession, and in opposite directions: it is used in reverse at first to enforce transverse dephasing of spinning protons and then right after, it is used as a readout gradient (like in spin-echo MRI) to re-align the dephased protons and hence acquire signal.

 Because low flip angles are used, there is some retention of the original longitudinal magnetization as opposed to the 90° pulse used in spin echo, which completely eliminates the longitudinal magnetization.
-As a result, the build up time for longitudinal magneitzation is significantly reduced for the subsequent pulses, allowing faster image acquisition in GE.
+As a result, the build-up time for longitudinal magnetization is significantly reduced for the subsequent pulses, allowing faster image acquisition in GE.

-Another important feature of GE is that the dephasement of spinning protons occurs as a result of T2* decay which is more rapid than the T2 decay process underlying Spin Echo sequence (leading to shorter TE) and is susceptible to static field inhomogeneities (leading to compounded influence of degraded blood products, and metal objects on the signal).
+Another important feature of GRE is that the dephasing of spinning protons occurs as a result of T2* decay which is more rapid than the T2 decay process underlying a spin-echo sequence (leading to shorter TE) and is susceptible to static field inhomogeneities (leading to compounded influence of degraded blood products, and metal objects on the signal).

-Images from other gradient echo sequences such as GRASS and FISP have less intuitive tissue contrast characteristics than FLASH.
-The FLASH and SPGR sequences show better tissue contrast between white matter and grey matter in the brain and spinal cord than GRASS or FISP and are preferred when the time of acquisition does not have to be very short.
-GRASS and FISP maintain better SNR than FLASH at short TR times and are therefore preferred with breath-holding techniques, for example.
+Images from other GRE sequences such as GRASS (Gradient Recalled Acquisition in Steady State) and FISP (Fast Imaging with Steady state Precession) have less intuitive tissue contrast characteristics than FLASH (Fast Low Angle Shot).
+The FLASH and SPGR (SPoiled Gradient-Recalled) sequences show better tissue contrast between white matter and grey matter in the brain and spinal cord than GRASS or FISP and are preferred when the time of acquisition does not have to be very short.
+GRASS and FISP maintain better signal-to-noise ratio (SNR) than FLASH at short TR times and are therefore preferred with breath-holding techniques, for example.

-A vector magnetization diagram of the gradient echo sequence is shown below.
-Note that the spins are refocused by reversing the direction of the spins rather than flipping them over to the other side of the x-y plane as occurs with the spin echo sequence.
+A vector magnetization diagram of the GRE sequence is shown in Figure 1.
+Note that the spins are refocused by reversing the direction of the spins rather than flipping them over to the other side of the x-y plane as occurs with the spin-echo sequence.
 Gradient refocusing of the spins takes considerably less time than 180 degree RF pulse refocusing.
-One big disadvantage of gradient echo sequences is the loss of signal from static magnetic field inhomogeneity.
-This occurs to a lesser degree with spin echo sequences (and for a different reason).
-Magnetic susceptibility artifacts are therefore more pronounced on gradient echo sequences that on spin echo sequences.
+One big disadvantage of GRE sequences is the loss of signal from static magnetic field inhomogeneity.
+This occurs to a lesser degree with spin-echo sequences (and for a different reason).
+Magnetic susceptibility artifacts are therefore more pronounced on GRE sequences that on spin-echo sequences.